jrgrant/hass_ids_hyyp/README.md

 # Examples
 In its most basic form, IDS Hyyp supports the "Alarm Control Panel" entity which is part of Home Assistant.
-This allows arming and disarming of partitions by similating a control panel.
+This allows arming and disarming of partitions by simulating a control panel.

 ![panel](images/panel.gif)